-perform predictions that are simple both in terms of the computation required to find the parameters of the prediction model, and mainly in terms of the number of parameters that have to be sent to the monitoring node.
+Due to the nondeterministic characteristic of the sensor networks, it is better to perform predictions that are simple both in terms of the computation required to find the parameters of the prediction model and, mainly, in terms of the number of parameters that have to be sent to the monitoring node.
 This feature becomes clear when we compare the two prediction techniques.
 Even though both present similar capacity of making prediction, the Markov approach is better because, in this model, only one parameter describes the energy dissipation in a sensor node, and consequently only the available energy and the current dissipation rate have to be sent to the monitoring node.
-So, in the construction of prediction-based energy maps, it is better to use simple models instead of sophisticated predictions that demand a lot of communication between the sensors and the monitoring node.
+Thus, in the construction of prediction-based energy maps, it is better to use simple models instead of sophisticated predictions that demand a lot of communication between the sensors and the monitoring node.

-6. Conclusions and Future Directions
+6 Conclusions and Future Directions

-In this article, we have studied the problem of constructing the energy map of wireless sensor networks.
+In this work, we have studied the problem of constructing the energy map for wireless sensor networks.
 We analyzed two prediction-based energy maps based on probabilistic and statistical models.
 In the prediction-based energy maps, each node tries to estimate the amount of energy it will spend in the near future and it sends this information, along with its available energy, to the monitoring node.
-Using the energy dissipation model proposed in this work, simulations were conducted in order to compare the performance of two prediction-based approaches with a naive one, in which only the available energy is sent to the monitoring node.
-Simulation results indicate that the prediction-based approaches are more energy-efficient than the naive, and also that these approaches are more scalable with respect to the number of sensing events.
+Using the energy dissipation model proposed in this paper, simulations were conducted in order to compare the performance of the two predictionbased approaches with a naive one, in which only the available energy is sent to the monitoring node.
+Simulation results indicate that the prediction-based approaches are more energy-efficient than the naive model, and also that these approaches are more scalable with respect to the number of sensing events.